MathWorks-Teaching-Resources/Power-Iteration/README.md

 The module requires a basic understanding of matrix operations, eigenvalues/eigenvectors, characteristic polynomial and diagonalization.

-Minimal knowledge and fluency with MATLAB is required.
+Minimal fluency with MATLAB is required.
 If you want to improve your MATLAB knowledge, [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted) is a free two-hour introductory tutorial that teaches the essentials of MATLAB.

 ## Setup
 To Run: